AlexParamonov/undo/README.md

 That is basically it :)

-Additionally it is possible to wrap object in decorator:

-    decorated_object = Undo.wrap object
-    decorated_object.destroy
-    Undo.restore decorated_object.uuid

-decorated_object is a pure decorator, so it quacks like original object.
-The Undo will store object state on each hit to `mutation methods` such as `update`, `delete`, `destroy`.
-Those methods can be changed either in place or using global configuration (see below).

 To use something more advanced than plain memory storage and pass through serializer, configure the Undo: